jonnieZG/EButton/README.md

 - `void` `attachTransition(EButtonEventHandler methods)` - Attaches a method that is triggered on each transition (state change).

-- `void` `attachEachClick(EButtonEventHandler methods)` - Attaches a method that is triggered each time the key goes up, while not in LONG_PRESSED state.
+- `void` `attachEachClick(EButtonEventHandler methods)` - Attaches a method that is triggered each time the key goes up (gets released), while not in LONG_PRESSED state.

 - `void` `attachAnyClick(EButtonEventHandler methods)` - Attaches a method that is triggered after all the clicks have been counted.